torikushiii/BlueArchiveAPI/README.md

 # Blue Archive API

+## *This API data is mainly based from global version of Blue Archive*

 An API that primarily focused on drop rate of each stages on Blue Archive.

 Now Support  Characters!